Gunnar Nilsson: Away from Formula One

-Cancer
+Illness and death

-It was in December 1977, during a routine check-up with a London doctor when Nilsson was informed he had cancer.
+In December 1977, during a routine check-up with a London doctor, Nilsson was informed he had testicular cancer.
 From then on, he experienced a rapid decline in health.
 At the Charing Cross Hospital, London, Nilsson was treated for his cancer by intensive radiotherapy.
-By July 1978, he was almost unrecognisable, having lost over 30 kg in weight and all his hair, but he still talked of a possible comeback.
+By July 1978, he was almost unrecognisable, having lost over 30kg in weight and all of his hair, but he still talked of a possible comeback.
 But the cancer had spread to his lymph nodes.

 After resigning from Arrows, he dedicated his remaining months on founding and running the Gunnar Nilsson Cancer Foundation, linked to Charing Cross Hospital, declining pain-killing drugs so he could work as long as possible.
+The proceeds of a charity single released in the UK by George Harrison that included two songs, "Faster" and "Your Love Is Forever", from his 1979 album George Harrison, contributed to the fund.
 His death came just five weeks after that of fellow Swede, rival and friend, Ronnie Peterson, who died from complications to injuries suffered in a crash at Monza.
 Peterson's death deeply affected Nilsson, who attended the funeral.
-He returned to the Charing Cross hospital where five weeks later, on 20 October 1978, he died due to his testicular cancer.
+He returned to the Charing Cross hospital where he died five weeks later, on 20 October 1978, due to his cancer.